Krapar - Գրաբար - Classical Armenian

 Root Suf.
 Stem Suf.
 Stem

+The distinction between present-stem and aorist-stem verbs relates to the verb’s aspect, rather than the time in which the verbal action occurs.
 Present-stem verbs denote an ongoing, developing or continuous action, while aorist-stem verbs refer to a completed action.
-For example:

 Verb Moods

 In grammar, mood (or mode) refers to the manner or tone of a verb which communicates the Speaker’s intended quality or character of a statment, such as real or unreal, certain or possible, wished or demanded.
-The three principal verb moods are indicative, subjunctive, and imperative.
+Classical Armenian utilizes three principal moods: indicative, subjunctive, and imperative.

 Indicative Mood